 A process is efficient when the best outcome is achieved with minimal effort.
 When a series of predefined steps are performed consistently, there’s no room for deviations.
 Plus, automation translates into improved quality and communication, greater visibility, and more efficient task management.

-Notes, calls, and emails to pass on information can be replaced with more modern solutions, usually included in BPA tools.
-When the team has a dashboard to check the tasks’ progress, it gets easier to manage deadlines and improve collaboration.
+Notes, calls, and emails to pass on information can be replaced with more modern solutions, usually included in business process automation software.
+When the team has a dashboard to check the tasks’ progress, it gets easier to manage deadlines and streamline collaboration.
 Furthermore, no details can get lost in translation.

 It's not a matter of how capable and skilled your employees are.
 Erring is human; mistakes happen.
 Manual slip-ups, inefficiency points, and delays are inevitable.
 Removing the risk of errors makes the process smoother and helps avoid redundant operations.
-This being said, the likelihood of errors dramatically decreases when processes are automated.
+This being said, the likelihood of errors dramatically decreases when you automate processes.

 A manual process involving many employees and stakeholders can be quite messy.
 Everyone has their own habits, filing methods, and multiple tasks to be on top of.
 For the process to be effective, it needs to be properly designed in the initial phase.